ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 normally generate Taproot addresses that are unique with high probability if the participants are honest, but at the sidepool level duplicates are allowed.

+> **Rationale** Participants within the same sidepool may attempt
+> to disrupt the entire sidepool by duplicating an output.
+> If this specification did not indicate what happens in that
+> case, differring implementations would handle the duplicated
+> output in different ways, including in ways that could cause one
+> or the other implementation to lose funds.
+>
+> If two different participants want to create the exact same
+> output at the same time, there is no easy way to determine which
+> one honestly created their output and which one copied it.
+> New outputs are expected to be created with shared control
+> (e.g. the new output being created is an HTLC), and if one
+> participant funds that output, the other participant with
+> shared control can attempt to disrupt their protocol in ways
+> that trigger bugs in the other participant by duplicating the
+> same output.
+> Due to the shared control, there is no way to prove which
+> participant was honest and which one was copying.
+>
+> Thus, this specification allows duplicates, and implementations
+> need to be robust against duplicates of the outputs.

+Implementations of higher-level protocols that need an output to be instantiated in the sidepool MUST ignore duplicates of the output they are expecting, and treat the output as having been created if at least one copy of it exists in the output state that is created in the sidepool.

 The Last update transaction has a set of outputs that represents the current output state.